owenthereal/hacker-menu/README.md

 ## Installation

 Download the latest build for your platform from [releases](https://github.com/jingweno/hacker-menu/releases).
+We only have OSX build now, and we're working Windows and Linux builds.
+Feel free to contribute if you can't wait :heart:.

 ## Development